 DLZ has consistently proven to be reliable, thorough, responsive, and able to complete the needed work efficiently and effectively.
 In addition, DLZ has been chosen in a competitive selection process, RFP #968, for six years (three inspection cycles.)
 The last set of inspections were awarded based on the merits of their previous work.
-They (DLZ) have performed the City's bridge inspections at a very high level.
-Consequently, Engineering staff has negotiated a price, which includes a nominal inflationary increase, with DLZ for the proposed 2020 and 2021 routine bridge inspections as stated in our prior resolution that awarded the PSA in 2018 (R-18-268, copy attached.)
-The attached resolution contains a clause that states that pending satisfactory performance of the inspections by DLZ in 2018/2019 that the City can elect to create a new PSA to include the inspections to be performed in 2020/2021.
+They have performed the City's bridge inspections at a very high level.
+Consequently, Engineering staff has negotiated a price with DLZ, which includes a nominal inflationary increase for the proposed 2022 and 2023 routine bridge inspections as stated in the prior resolution that awarded the PSA in 2020 (R-20-0645, copy attached.)